awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

-# Managing the Amazon VPC CNI plugin for Kubernetes<a name="managing-vpc-cni"></a>
+# Managing the Amazon VPC CNI plugin for Kubernetes add\-on<a name="managing-vpc-cni"></a>

+Amazon EKS supports native VPC networking with the Amazon VPC CNI plugin for Kubernetes add\-on\.
+This add\-on:
++ creates elastic network interfaces \(network interfaces\) and attaches them to your Amazon EC2 nodes\.
-Amazon EKS supports native VPC networking with the Amazon VPC Container Network Interface \(CNI\) plugin for Kubernetes\.
-This plugin allows Kubernetes pods to have the same IP address inside the pod as they do on the VPC network\.
-For more information, see [Pod networking in Amazon EKS using the Amazon VPC CNI plugin for Kubernetes](pod-networking.md)\. <a name="manage-vpc-cni-recommended-versions"></a>
++ assigns a private `IPv4` or `IPv6` address from your VPC to each pod and service\.
+Your pods and services have the same IP address inside the pod as they do on the VPC network\.

+The plugin is an open\-source project that is maintained on GitHub\.
+We recommend familiarizing yourself with the plugin by reading [amazon\-vpc\-cni\-k8s](https://github.com/aws/amazon-vpc-cni-k8s) and [Proposal: CNI plugin for Kubernetes networking over Amazon VPC](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/cni-proposal.md) on GitHub\.
+Several of the configuration variables for the plugin are expanded on in [Choosing pod networking use cases](pod-networking-use-cases.md)\.
+The plugin is fully supported for use on Amazon EKS and self\-managed Kubernetes clusters on AWS\.<a name="manage-vpc-cni-recommended-versions"></a>

 **Recommended version of the Amazon VPC CNI add\-on for each cluster version**